jennib/SerilogTest/README.md

 - Serilog.Sinks.File (for logging to a file)
 - Serilog.Formatting.Compact (for optionally logging JSON to the file)

-This uses the fantastic Serilog porject https://serilog.net/
+This is not the official way that Serilog suggest you do this, it is just what worked for me.